 Mobile Suit Gundam: Hathaway's Flash is a Gundam novel trilogy written by Yoshiyuki Tomino released from February 1989 to May 1990.
 They serve as a Sequel to Beltorchika's Children, the novelization of Mobile Suit Gundam: Char's Counterattack.

 Seven years after the end of the Second Neo Zeon War, the Republic of Zeon has folded back into the Earth Federation.
 Fast forward five years later, and the Federation has started searching for undesirable individuals, deporting them back to the space colonies.
-In Universal Century 0105, the terrorist group Mufti launches attacks on the Federation in an attempt to stop their abuse.
-Unbeknownst to most of the populace, their leader is none other than Hathaway Noa, son of well-known Earth Federation battleship captain Bright Noa, under the pseudonym Mufti Nabiyu Erin, at the helm of the prototype RX-105 Ξ (Xi) Gundam.
-In response to Mufti, the Earth Federation Forces form the Circe Unit to fight them.
+In Universal Century 0105, the terrorist group Mafty launches attacks on the Federation in an attempt to stop their abuse.
+Unbeknownst to most of the populace, their leader is none other than Hathaway Noa, son of well-known Earth Federation battleship captain Bright Noa, under the pseudonym Mafty Navue Erin, at the helm of the prototype RX-105 Ξ (Xi) Gundam.
+In response to Mafty, the Earth Federation Forces form the Circe Unit to fight them.

 An anime film trilogy adaptation was first teased at the Mobile Suit Gundam Narrative announcement in 2018, and officially confirmed later that year during the Gundam 40th Anniversary Project presentation.
-The first film will release in Winter 2019.
+The first film was originally set to release on July 23, 2020, but was delayed due to the COVID-19 pandemic.
+No new release date has been announced.

 Tropes included in Mobile Suit Gundam: Hathaway's Flash are:

 - A Mech by Any Other Name: In the novels, the Penelope is not explicitly stated to be a Gundam, only that it had inherited the design philosophy of Gundam-type mobile suits.
-Video game adaptations give the Penelope the ability to cast off its Flight Unit, revealing the Odysseus Gundam, a form exclusive to those games.
+Video game adaptations gave the Penelope the ability to cast off its Flight Unit, revealing the Odysseus Gundam, a form exclusive to those games and the upcoming anime films.

-- Dramatic Irony: Used to show how the Federation is really no better then Mufti.
+- Dramatic Irony: Used to show how the Federation is really no better then Mafty.

 - Kenneth has Lane take Gawman as a hostage and shield to fight Hathaway.
 The irony and hypocrisy in using a hostage to fight a terrorist group (one that is never seen taking hostages, no less) seems completely lost on both of them.